Video shows ‘disillusioned’ student nurse confessing to bringing bomb into maternity ward

 He then said: “There’s a bag there.
 There’s a bomb inside but it’s not live,” further explaining that the device contains gunpowder.

-Before the footage ends, the former student nurse tells officers that he’d been on site for hours but that it was a patient who had talked him down from committing the attack.
+Before the footage ends, the former student nurse told officers that he’d been on site for hours but that it was a patient who had talked him down from committing the attack.
 We now know that to be Mr Newby.

 Head of the Criminal Prosecution Service Counter Terrorism Division, Bethan David, called Farooq “an extremely dangerous individual” who had “intention to cause serious harm”.